favrecr/resources/faqs.md

 {: #delete-resource-group}
 {: faq}

-You can't delete a resource group after it's created.
+Yes, you can delete a resource group only if it doesn't contain any resources, and it's not the default resource group.
+See [Deleting a resource group](/docs/resources?topic=resources-rgs#delete_rgs) for more information.

 ## Can I move service instances between resource groups?
 {: #instances-between-rgs}